All Episodes

 What was that?

-You know, that's how how you do it, and uh that's that's what that was as they prepared the audience for the trip up the hill to KGMO, which is where I started.
+And that's what that was, as they prepared the audience for the trip up the hill to KGMO, which is where I started.

-Not station I'm on now.
+Not station I'm on now In Cape Gerardo.

-But anyway, as soon as we get that clip of the old man, assuming I was dead, we'll uh pass that along.
+But anyway, as soon as we get that clip of the old man, assuming I was dead, we'll pass that along.

-Have you seen uh this story?
+Have you seen this story?

-Sometimes earned as much as $350,000 for a single appearance.
+Bill Clinton raked in nearly $7.5 million in speaking fees alone last year, sometimes earned as much as $350,000 for a single appearance.

 In 2004, Bill Clinton earned just $875,000 for speeches as he recovered from heart bypass surgery.

-Now two years later, seven and a half million.
+Now two years later, $7.5 million.

-Some of that's from Dubai as well.
+Some of that's in Dubai as well.

-Um, I don't have a problem with this.
+Now, I don't have a problem with this.

 I mean, these people can pay Clinton whatever they want to get him.

-You remember when after Ronald Reagan uh retired, served his first term, two terms, uh he went to was it went to uh it was a Japan or China?
+What I find ironic, what's the favorite word of journalists, you remember when after Ronald Reagan retired, served his first term, two terms, he went to, was it, went to, was it Japan or China?

-What he went to Japan.
+He went to Japan.

 Something like that.